jellena/casting-neural-nets-for-sea-shanties/README.md

 This forced the model to predict a character on a unfinished word.

-For results buy each epoch refer to [lyrics-generator](./code/model/lyric-generation/lyrics-generator.ipynb) notebook
+For results by each epoch refer to [lyrics-generator](./code/model/lyric-generation/lyrics-generator.ipynb) notebook

 -Epoch 1:
 Washington DC is the best campus of General Assembn the sail the sailor sail the sailor sail the sailor sail the sailor sail the sailor sail the sailo